CONFERENCE TRACKS NBM2025

 • Track chairs: Sonia Marcos, Universidad de Burgos (Spain), Jaime González-Masip, Universidad Politécnica de Madrid (Spain), Moniek Kamm, Saxion UAS

-This track explores and explains community-based and community-led business models as a new approach to better understand the necessity of bottom-up initiatives for sustainable development.
-Already community-led and based actions and strategies result in successful new business models to address challenges in communities and rural areas, where the community's interests are closely linked to the preservation of the social capital and environment.
-Collective and Community-led and based business models can provide new solutions to local needs of communities such as ageing populations, elderly care, lack of essential services, access to affordable housing or integration of vulnerable groups, and spark the development of opportunities in high potential sectors such as food and agriculture, new bio-based value chains and ecosystem services, among others.
-Communities are intermediate, mediating and moderating environments.
-The collective context and the collective value proposition profoundly influence the types of entrepreneurship initiatives and businesses and how they are organised, demonstrating the importance of the community context in sustainable entrepreneurship.
-A particular focus is placed on rural entrepreneurship for sustainable transformation.
+This track explores and explains community-based and community-led business models as a new approach to better understanding the necessity of bottom-up initiatives for sustainable development.
+Already, community-led and based actions and strategies result in successful new business models to address challenges in different communities, where the community's interests are closely linked to the preservation of the social capital and environment, such as rural communities.
+Collective and community-led business models can provide new solutions to local needs of communities such as ageing populations, elderly care, lack of essential services, access to affordable housing or integration of vulnerable groups, and spark the development of opportunities of circular economy in high potential sectors such as food and agriculture, new bio-based value chains and ecosystem services, among others.
+"The community is an intermediate, mediating and moderating environment" (Hindle, 2010, p.
+601).
+The community context profoundly influences the types of entrepreneurship initiatives and how they are carried out (Peredo & Chrisman, 2006), demonstrating the importance of the community context in entrepreneurship (Mezias & Kuperman, 2001).
+The collective context and value proposition profoundly influence the types of entrepreneurship initiatives and businesses and how they are organised, demonstrating the importance of the community context in sustainable entrepreneurship.

 More details on this track